Direcat01/Borderlands-Weapon-DPS-Calculator-JavaScript/README.md

 [changelog]

+v0.06<br />
+- added the ability to calculate damage x pellets ex: 7x42 in weapon damage box. and adjusted html file.

 v0.05<br />
 - added guardian rank passive bonuses to calculator.
 - reload speed passive bonus is bugged so I disabled it.